andrakis/jorconsole/README.md

 without networking support.
 This means that the only feature that requires a native node module is networking.

+The `asm` OR1K engine (default) includes proper timing and will sleep when idle, providing the best emulation experience.
+The `safe` engine (selectable in `index.js`) will always consume 100% cpu, but may be more stable than the `asm` engine.

+Typically however, the `asm` engine is perfectly stable.

 What does not work
 ------------------